fisuda/test-actions/CONTRIBUTING.md

-# Contributing to FIWARE Big Bang
+# Contributing to FIWARE Small Bang

-Thanks for checking out the FIWARE Big Bang Project.
+Thanks for checking out the FIWARE Small Bang Project.
 We're excited to hear and learn from you.
 We've put together the following guidelines to help you figure out where you can best be helpful.

 ## Ground rules & expectations